mgroves/CMSprinkle/README.md

 - **ContentNotFoundMessage**: Function to generate custom error messages when content is not found.
 Helps in debugging content issues.

 ## Contributing
-We welcome contributions!
+Contributions of all shapes and sizes welcome!
 Please see the [Contributing Guide](CONTRIBUTING.md) for guidelines on how to contribute.

 ## License
 CMSprinkle is released under the [MIT License](LICENSE).